Human rights in Islamic State-controlled territory: Child soldiers

-According to a report by the magazine Foreign Policy, children as young as six are recruited or kidnapped and sent to military and religious training camps, where they practice beheading with dolls and are indoctrinated with the religious views of ISIL.
+According to a report by the magazine Foreign Policy, children as young as six are recruited or kidnapped and sent to military and religious training camps, where they practice beheading with dolls and are indoctrinated with the religious views of IS.
 Children are used as human shields on front lines and to provide blood transfusions for Islamic State soldiers, according to Shelly Whitman of the Roméo Dallaire Child Soldiers Initiative.
-The second instalment of a Vice News documentary about ISIL focused on how the group is specifically grooming children for the future.
+The second installment of a Vice News documentary about IS focused on how the group is specifically grooming children for the future.
 A spokesman told VICE News that those under the age of 15 go to sharia camp to learn about religion, while those older than 16 can go to military training camp.
 Children are also used for propaganda.
-According to a UN report, "In mid-August, ISIL entered a cancer hospital in Mosul, forced at least two sick children to hold the ISIL flag and posted the pictures on the internet."
+According to a UN report, "In mid-August, IS entered a cancer hospital in Mosul, forced at least two sick children to hold the IS flag and posted the pictures on the internet."
 Misty Buswell, a Save the Children representative working with refugees in Jordan, said, "It's not an exaggeration to say we could lose a whole generation of children to trauma."
 A UN report indicated that at least 89 children, mostly from the ages of 12 to 16 had been killed fighting for the Islamic State in 2015, 39% of which died in suicide bombing attacks.
-Der Spiegel estimated in 2016 that 1,500 boys were serving as child soldiers for ISIL.
-It was reported that on 12 March 2017, ISIL used 6 child suicide bombers against the Syrian Army soldiers besieged in Deir ez-Zor.
+Der Spiegel estimated in 2016 that 1,500 boys were serving as child soldiers for IS.
+It was reported that on 12 March 2017, IS used 6 child suicide bombers against the Syrian Army soldiers besieged in Deir ez-Zor.